 The most common form of surrogacy now is gestational surrogacy.
 Gestational surrogacy is where physicians fertilize an embryo using IVF.
 They will either use the parent or donor’s sperm and the parent, donor, or surrogate’s egg.
 Once the physician implants the fertilized embryo in the surrogate mother’s womb, she then carries the child to term.
 During the pregnancy, the intending parents support the mother financially.

 To begin the surrogacy process, the intended parents need to contact a surrogacy agency.
 The surrogacy agency starts the matching process.
 The matching process pairs the intending family with a potential surrogate mother.
-Both the intended parents and the surrogate mother then undergo legal, psychological, and medical evaluations.
-If everything is good to go, the surrogacy agency then takes care of everything.
+Both the intended parents and the surrogate mother then undergo legal, Psychological, and medical evaluations.
+If everything is good to go, the surrogacy agency then takes charge of everything.